xiaoxi-s/STL/README.md

 - Build: gcc 9.3.0 + CMake 3.16.3
 - Editor: VSCode

+### Considerations
+ - Multi-threading is not considered.
+ - Alignment issues are not considered as the allocator is just a wrapper for new and delete.
+ - The source uses some standard libraries (listed below) for brevity.

-## Takeaways
+### Takeaways
  - traits methods
  - division of trivial & non-trivial objects for performance
- - quick sort for list
+ - quick sort for list (although merge sort appears to be simpler)
  - the range specification [first, last) has many advantages
+ - intro sort: best O(n), worst O(nlogn)

 ## Core Sources Implementation

 ### Utily Functions
  - Allocators finished (now using `new` and `delete`)
  - Memory initialization library finished